 By law, all partnerships must be registered with the Florida Department of State and follow all requirements found within Chapter 620.
-Each section within this chapter provides clear definitions so that individuals who are ready can fully understand the rights and obligations under the law when forming a new Florida partnership.
+Each section within this chapter provides clear definitions so that ready individuals can fully understand the rights and obligations under the law when forming a new Florida partnership.
 There are various requirements when it comes to the different types of partnerships, including the creation of the business, the paperwork and fees associated with creation, and the ongoing upkeep and maintenance of such partnerships.

 Part I of Chapter 620 identifies the requirements for forming a limited partnership.
 This will include background information regarding this type of business structure, how it is defined, how it exists compared to other partnerships, and any other laws relevant to it.
-It will also include the requirements for naming, as the business name must include the specific limited partnership designator at the end, e.g. L.P.
+It will also include the requirements for naming, as the business name must include the specifically limited partnership designator at the end, e.g. L.P.

-Specifically, in order to form a limited partnership, you must file the relevant paperwork and pay the applicable fees associated with it.
+Specifically, to form a limited partnership, you must file the relevant paperwork and pay the applicable fees associated with it.
 Furthermore, you must have at least one general partner and one limited partner.

 The LP business structure limits the liability of the limited partner but not the general partner.
 As such, the limited partner has very limited access to the overall daily operations of the business.
 Rather, the limited partner is usually someone who provides capital to the business.
 In turn, the general partner is the one with oversight and management capabilities.
-As its name implies, the general partner has duties for managing the business, and with this includes general liability over the debts and obligations of the business.
+As its name implies, the general partner has duties for managing the business, and this includes general liability over the debts and obligations of the business.

 This type of business structure is good for those wanting to generate outside investors.
 Such outside investors will be the limited partners with no need to worry about daily oversight of liability issues.
 When it comes to tax implications, the LP operates as a pass-through tax entity, meaning that the profits and losses are passed on to the partners who report it on their personal income tax returns.

-All partners involved have full responsibility over the operations of the business.
+All partners involved have full responsibility for the operations of the business.
 Furthermore, all partners are personally liable for the debts of the partnership.
 This means there is no legal separation between the entity and its partners.
 Since Florida doesn’t collect income tax from its residents, the profits of the general partnership are reported on each partner’s personal income tax return.

 Limited Liability Partnerships